 Platelet: This smallest type of blood cell originates from megakaryocytes in the bone marrow.
-Platelets sticky surface helps the blood to clot and stop bleeding.
+The platelet’s sticky surface helps the blood to clot and stop bleeding.
 They are also called thrombocytes.

 Progenitor Cell or Precursor Cell: Immature cell in the bone marrow, which is responsible for producing mature blood cells.

-Serum: The part of the blood, which remains after cells, platelets and fibrinogen (clotting factor) have been removed, usually by allowing the blood to clot.
+Serum: The part of the blood, which remains after cells, platelets, and fibrinogen (clotting factor0 have been removed, usually by allowing the blood to clot.

-T-Lymphocyte: A type of white blood cell that originates in the bone marrow, and develops in the thymus (hence T cells).
+T-Lymphocyte: A type of white blood cell that originates in the bone marrow and develops in the thymus (hence T cells).
 As we age, most of the T-cell development occurs in the circulating blood.
-These are immune cells that can directly kill infected cells or cancer cells, assist b-cell maturation, and control other immune cells’ activity.
+These are immune cells that can directly kill infected cells or cancer cells, assist B-cell maturation, and control other immune cell activity.

-White blood cell (WBC): They are cells in the body that fight disease and infection by attacking and killing germs.
-There are several types of white blood cells including granulocytes (neutrophils, eosinophils, basophils), lymphocytes and monocytes.
+White Blood Cell: These are cells in the body that fight disease and infection by attacking and killing germs.
+There are several types of white blood cells including granulocytes (neutrophils, Eosinophils, basophils), lymphocytes, and monocytes.
 Each type of cell fights a different kind of germ.
-They are also called leukocytes.
+They are also called Leukocytes.

-Absolute neutrophil count (ANC): The absolute neutrophil count is the actual number of white blood cells (WBCs) that are neutrophils.
-It is calculated by multiplying the WBC count times the percent of neutrophils in the differential WBC count.
-The percent of neutrophils includes both fully mature neutrophils and almost mature neutrophils, also known as “bands”.
+Absolute Neutrophil Count: This is the actual number of white blood cells that are neutrophils.
+It is calculated by multiplying the white blood cell count by the percent of neutrophils.
+The percent of neutrophils includes both fully mature neutrophils and almost mature neutrophils, also called bands.

-Complete blood count (CBC): This is a routine test performed on a small amount of blood.
-The CBC measures the number of each blood cell type, the size of the red blood cells, the total amount of hemoglobin, and the fraction of the blood made up of red blood cells.
+Complete Blood Count: This is a routine test performed on a small amount of blood.
+This count measures the number of each blood cell type, the size of the red blood cells, the total amount of hemoglobin, and the fraction of the blood that is made of red blood cells.
 It may also be called a blood count.

-Hematocrit: This is a blood test that is usually part of the CBC.
+Hematocrit: This is a blood test that is usually part of the complete blood count.
 It measures the proportion of the blood containing red blood cells.
 This measurement depends on the number of red blood cells and their size.
-Hematocrit is part of a complete blood count.
-Also called HCT, packed cell volume, PCV.
+It is also sometimes referred to as packed cell volume.

-Mean Corpuscular Volume (MCV): This is the measure of the volume or size of the red blood cells.
+Mean Corpuscular Volume: This measures the volume or size of the red blood cells.

-Mean Corpuscular Hemoglobin Concentration (MCHC): This is a calculation of the average percentage of hemoglobin in each red blood cell.
+Mean Corpuscular Hemoglobin Concentration: A calculation of the average percentage of hemoglobin in each red blood cell.

-Mean Corpuscular Hemoglobin (MCH): This is a measure of the average amount of hemoglobin in a red blood cell.
+Mean Corpuscular Hemoglobin: Measures the average amount of hemoglobin in a red blood cell.

-White blood cell differential: This is a group of tests that includes the following: absolute neutrophil count or % neutrophils, absolute lymphocyte count or % lymphocytes, absolute monocyte count or % monocytes, absolute eosinophil count or % esosinophils, and absolute basophil count or % basophils.
+White Blood Cell Differential: This is a group of tests that includes the following: absolute neutrophil count or % of neutrophils, absolute lymphocyte count or % of lymphocytes, absolute monocyte count or % of monocytes, absolute eosinophil count or % of eosinophils, and absolute basophil count or % of basophils.

 Basophilia: An increase in the number of basophils in the blood.

-Cytopenia: This is a shortage of one or more blood cell types circulating in the blood.
+Cytopenia: A shortage of one or more blood cell types circulating in the blood.
 It is also called a low blood count.

-Essential Thrombocythemia: This is a myeloproliferative disorder or blood cancer where the bone marrow makes too many platelets.
+Essential Thrombocythemia: This is a myeloproliferative disorder (blood cancer) where the bone marrow makes too many platelets.
 It is also called primary thrombocythemia.
-Complications including excessive bleeding and clotting.
+Complications include excessive bleeding and clotting.

-Leukopenia: This is a condition in which the number of white blood cells or leukocytes circulating in the blood is greatly reduced below normal.
+Leukopenia: A condition in which the number of white blood cells or leukocytes circulating in the blood is reduced below normal.
 A low number of white blood cells leads to an increased risk of infections.

-Lymphoproliferation: This means an increase in the production of lymphocytes or white blood cells.
+Lymphoproliferation: An increase in the production of lymphocytes or white blood cells.
 This may occur as a normal response to infection.

 Neutropenia: This is a condition in which there are too few neutrophils in the bloodstream.
 Neutrophils are a type of white blood cell.
 The reduction of white blood cells leads to an increased risk for infection.

-Pancytopenia: This is a condition where there is a shortage of all types of blood cells — red blood cells, white blood cells, and platelets.
+Pancytopenia: This is a condition where there is a shortage of all types of blood cells, including red blood cells, white blood cells, and platelets.

-Thrombocytosis: This means an increased number of platelets (thrombocytes) in the blood from any cause, cancerous or non-cancerous.
+Thrombocytosis: When an increased number of platelets (thrombocytes) is found in the blood from any cause, cancerous or non-cancerous.

-Thrombocytopenia: This is a condition in which there is a shortage of platelets in the bloodstream.
+Thrombocytopenia: A condition in which there is a shortage of platelets in the bloodstream.
 This results in a low platelet count and can result in problems with bleeding and bruising.

-Biopsy: A small sample of tissue, for example from a lymph node or bone marrow, taken to establish or confirm a diagnosis.
+Biopsy: A small sample of tissue (from bone marrow or a lymph node) taken to establish or confirm a diagnosis.

-Bone marrow biopsy: A medical procedure performed to remove a small piece of solid bone marrow.
-The solid bone marrow is examined for cell abnormalities, the number of different cells and whether there is any scaring of the bone marrow.
+Bone Marrow Biopsy: A medical procedure performed to remove a small piece of solid bone marrow.
+The solid bone marrow is examined for cell abnormalities, the number of different cells, and whether there is any scarring of the bone marrow.
 This test is usually done at the same time as a bone marrow aspiration.

-CT scan: This is an imaging technique using computerized x-ray technology to create a three-dimensional internal image of a body part.
-Also called a CAT scan, or Computer Axial Tomography.
+CT Scan: This is an imaging technique using computerized x-ray technology to create a three-dimensional internal image of a body part.
+It is often referred to as a CAT Scan or Computer Axial Tomography.

 Cytogenetics: The study of the structure of chromosomes (DNA), which is the part of the cell that contains genetic information.
 Cytogenetic tests are carried out on samples of blood and bone marrow.
 It is used to detect any chromosomal abnormalities associated with chronic lymphocytic leukemia.
 This information helps in the diagnosis and selection of optimal treatment.

-Diagnostic Radiology (often just referred to as Radiology): X-rays are used to aid in the diagnosis of a disease.
+Diagnostic Radiology: Often simply referred to as radiology.
+X-rays are used to aid in the diagnosis of a disease.

-FISH (Fluorescence In Situ Hybridization): This is a laboratory test to help identify abnormalities in chromosomes or genetic mutations.
+FISH (Fluorescence in Situ Hybridization): This is a laboratory test that helps identify abnormalities in chromosomes and genetic mutations.
 Under a microscope, colored lights are directed at chromosomes and genes to see if any are missing or rearranged.
-This test can help to assess risk and treatment needs, and to monitoring treatment effectiveness.
+This test can help to assess risk, identify treatment needs, and monitor treatment effectiveness.

 Immunophenotyping: This is a process that is used to find specific types of cells within a blood sample.
 It looks at antigens or markers on the surface of the cell to identify antibodies.